What is a Smart Locker?

 Smart lockers 3.0 - Wireless locker systems

-In leveraging advancements in bluetooth technology, wireless locker systems have taken smart lockers to the next level within two key areas, ease of use and implementation.
+In leveraging advancements in bluetooth technology, wireless locker systems have taken smart lockers to the next level within three key areas, ease of use, integrations and implementation.

 As wallets, keys and RFID cards continue to be phased into mobile phones, locker systems have followed suit.
-The app operated locker system allows for both shared and fixed use, digital receipts, notifications to users and best of all, savings on key or card management.
+The app operated locker system allows for both temporary and permanent use, support, notifications to users and best of all, savings on key or card management.
 Locker management has also adapted, with an on-the-go master key app, with open all access.
 The app operated system, paired with a management analytics dashboard provides a seamless experience for both users and management.

 Wireless and Wifi-less is the key to reducing risk and installation headaches.
-The wireless locker system is decentralised, which means each locker doesn’t need to connect to each other, internet, or mains power.
-This significantly reduces the risk of system wide downtime, Wi-Fi connection issues, and the costs of wiring to mains power and internet.
+A wireless and off-network locker system means an incredibly simple installation and no lengthy discussions with the IT team!
+This significantly reduces the risk of system wide downtime and the costs of inner-locker wiring and networking.